CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 all of mathematics.
-The basic work of mathematics --- defining concepts and structures, constructing examples, stating and proving propositions --- can all be expressed in the language of the particular type theory we will be using: a variant of Martin-Löf type theory called "Cubical Type Theory".
+The basic work of mathematics --- defining concepts and structures, constructing examples, stating and proving propositions --- can all be expressed in the language of the particular type theory we will be using: a variant of [Martin-Löf type theory] called "Cubical Type Theory".

+[Martin-Löf type theory]: https://plato.stanford.edu/entries/type-theory-intuitionistic/

 To keep us honest, we will be using a program called Agda to check that the definitions we make in Cubical Type Theory are sensible.
 Agda